The-Lup/The-Lup/README.md

 # 💫 About Me:
-I’m a passionate and curious developer in training, currently learning JavaScript, TypeScript, and React, with plans to expand into Node.js and full-stack development.
+I’m a passionate and curious developer in training, currently learning JavaScript, TypeScript, and React, with plans to expand into Node.js.
 I enjoy taking on challenges, learn quickly, and approach every project with commitment, passion, curiosity, and tenacity.
 For now, I’m working on personal projects to strengthen my skills, build a solid foundation in web development, and prepare myself to contribute to real-world applications.

 ## 🌐 Socials: